 Link regular payments to pay day

-If you don’t have the funds to meet an automatic payment or direct debit you’ll be hit with a dishonour fee.
-If you have an automatic payment that fails three payment cycles in a row, we’ll cancel it, so you don’t keep incurring dishonour fees.
+If you don’t have the funds to meet an automatic payment or direct debit, it will be dishonoured (not processed.)
+If you have an automatic payment that fails three payment cycles in a row, we’ll cancel it for you.

 You can see a list of your automatic payments and when they’re due to go out in internet banking or our mobile app.
 With direct debits we can’t tell you when payments are due, as the organisation you’re paying controls that.